Struggling to choose a mobile phone network? Compare network coverage here.

 Vodafone's 3G service is available to 80% of the UK and is capable of maximum connection speeds of 21Mbps.

-In February 2014, Vodafone's 4G super-fast offering was less widely available, with 35% coverage.
+As of October 2014, Vodafone's 4G super-fast offering was available in 304 towns and cites.
 However, it has targeted 98% coverage across the UK by 2015.

 Unique selling points: Vodafone customers on 4G Red plans qualify for 6 months free use of music streaming service Spotify or Sky Sports.